"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “I tried to translate the reports, but I am not very successful with the technical words.
 What do you know about the case?”

-Jay quickly summarized what he knew.
+Jay summarized what he knew.
 Three murders with traces of radiation on the third victim’s hands.
-Speculation that they might all have been nuclear smugglers.
+Worry that they might all have been nuclear smugglers.
 Witnesses, evidence, motive, victims’ IDs: they had none of the above.

 Kulski found a map and pointed to three red dots straggling the east bank of the Vistula River.
 “The first victim was here, the second here, and here, the third.”

 “I want to see each site.
-Any clue to their identities?”
+And still no clue to their identities?”

 “They are Russians,” Basia answered.